 There are plenty of other beaches on Pag, of course.
 For a little local knowledge, here are the top 3 recommended by Boskinac.

 Looking to see how much you can pack into 48 hours on Pag?
-Here was my trip back in 2018 – one of the most interesting I have done in my time in Croatia.
+Here’s a firsthand account of a trip back in 2018.

 Novalja Tourist Board – Trg Brišćić 1, 53291 Novalja